 It’s impossible to escape the influence of technology in our lives.
 If you’re a small business owner, you may have had to make changes to adapt to the constant evolution of technology.
 While technology and computers certainly make our lives easier and help us be more efficient, they also present risks to your business in the form of viruses, hackers, and data breaches.
+You know to protect your business from risks like burglary, but what about invisible risks?
 Many businesses, including small businesses, have been targeted by hackers.
 Fortunately, there are a few simple things you can do to protect your business against cyber risks.

 2. Get antivirus and antispyware software for every computer.